Code-Institute-Submissions/vegan-project/README.md

 3. Activism

-On the background picture full of activists I stated the Title.
-We can find there also short text on the middle of picture on the white background.
-I located under this four picture on the green background with text animation.
+As in the rest of the sections, the title is shown at the very top.
+The background selected is a vegan march picture and, on top of it, there is a white text box with a suggestive sentence.

+The remaining part of this section will consist of a green plain background containing the next:
+Right under the picture, there is another significative sentence within a text box.

+Following,  there are four different images of animals abused by the industries that either sell or test on them.
+The first one is a small duck who suffered some kind of an injury.
+The second one is a herd of young pigs in a small closed part of a farm.
+The next one is a picture of several rabbits kept on laboratories in order to be tested on.
+In the last picture there is a caged monkey used for millitary research.

-Suffering duck picture is first ,when cursor is on ,text show on and show of when cursor is not on the box.
+Under every picture there is a title for the texts that show up only when the cursor is on the any of them.
-Texts are created in order to show the people how they can help this poor animals and what is happening for them in the industries,army research and laboratorys.
+These texts were created in order to show everyone how they can help this poor animals and what these industries are doing to them.
-The rest pictures have the same effects and text about the same order but different content ,second picture is with pigs suffering in industries, third its the rabbits in laboratorys and the last one thats the monkey in cage used for military research.

 4. Contact